Kip is using data to make therapy better for both patients and therapists

 Planned Parenthood enrolls in 500 startups’ seed program

-I started going to therapy about five years ago, and it was quite possibly the best decision I had ever made.
+I started going to therapy about five years ago, and it was quite possibly the best decision I ever made.
 But at times, it was difficult to determine how much progress I was making on a week-to-week or even month-to-month basis.

-Kip seeks to change that, by connecting its users with qualified therapists, and helping them track outcomes over time.
+Kip seeks to change that by connecting its users with qualified therapists and helping them track outcomes over time.
 By combining in-person therapy with a mobile app that allows patients to provide feedback on a day-to-day and week-to-week basis, the company believes it can improve the process for patients and therapists.

-I had spent much of the last several years doing a traditional form of talk therapy, which had helped to work through relationship and work-related issues.
+I spent much of the last several years doing a traditional form of talk therapy, which helped to work through relationship and work-related issues.
 But it took years of weekly sessions to unspool my personal history and determine how events in the past would affect how I react to current situations and interact with others, and to adjust my thinking around them.

 In contrast, Kip is focused on evidence-based strategies like cognitive-behavioral therapy (CBT) and acceptance and commitment therapy (ACT), where patients work toward specific goals and outcomes can be tracked over time.